 - Performance-based Compensation.
 Pay is closely linked to performance.
-Our 2015 incentive cash compensation awards make up a significant portion of the cash compensation for each of our Named Executive Officers, including the majority of the compensation for our Chief Executive Officer and Chief Administration Officer, and are based on financial goals (e.g., service revenue, pre-tax income and/or earnings per share targets), strategic initiatives and individual performance goals.
+Our 2015 incentive cash compensation awards make up a significant portion of the cash compensation for each of our Named Executive Officers, including the majority of the compensation for our Chief Executive Officer and Chief Administration and Risk Officer, and are based on financial goals (e.g., service revenue, pre-tax income and/or earnings per share targets), strategic initiatives and individual performance goals.
 In addition, each of our Named Executive Officers has received performance-based stock option awards upon joining and/or during his or her tenure with the Company. - Independent Compensation Consultant.
-We use an independent compensation consultant to review, analyze and provide recommendations regarding executive compensation. - Restrictive Covenants.
-With respect to equity grants made after January 1, 2013, we have the right to cancel outstanding equity awards and recover realized gains if an executive breaches certain restrictive covenants within two years following his departure from the Company.
+We use an independent compensation consultant to review, analyze and provide recommendations regarding executive compensation.

-- Golden Parachute Excise Tax Protection.
-We do not provide golden parachute excise tax gross-up protection for our executives. - Insider Trading Policy.
-Our Insider Trading policy prohibits Company personnel, including our Named Executive Officers, and our Directors from engaging in any short-term, speculative securities transactions, including purchasing securities on margin, engaging in short sales, buying or selling put or call options and trading in options (other than those granted by the Company). - Claw-back and Anti-Hedging Policies.
-The SEC is in the process of adopting final rules that would require companies to disclose in their proxy statements whether employees, including officers and directors, may hedge their companies' securities, and to adopt policies to recoup, or "claw-back," certain incentive-based compensation paid to executive officers in connection with an accounting restatement.
-Altisource intends to adopt appropriate anti-hedging and claw-back policies as soon as practicable once such final rules are in place.
+- Restrictive Covenants.
+With respect to equity grants made after January 1, 2013, we have the right to cancel outstanding equity awards and recover realized gains if an executive breaches certain restrictive covenants within two years following his departure from the Company. - Golden Parachute Excise Tax Protection.
+We do not provide golden parachute excise tax gross-up protection for our executives. - Insider Trading and Anti-Hedging Policies.
+Our Insider Trading policy prohibits Company personnel, including our Named Executive Officers, and our Directors from engaging in any short-term, speculative securities transactions, including purchasing securities on margin, engaging in short sales, buying or selling put or call options and trading in options (other than those granted by the Company).
+In addition, in May 2016 the Company adopted anti-hedging rules prohibiting Company personnel, including our Named Executive Officers, and our Directors from engaging in transactions that are designed to or have the effect of hedging or offsetting any decrease in the market value of Company stock. - Claw-Back Policy.
+The SEC is in the process of adopting a final rule that would require companies to adopt policies to recoup, or "claw-back," certain incentive-based compensation paid to executive officers in connection with an accounting restatement.
+Altisource intends to adopt a claw-back policy as soon as practicable once such final rule is in place.